THE EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES (NSW)

 - crop and livestock

-Different rates of ESL contribution apply across the types of policies, with property and house building and/or contents insurance being subject to higher rates than the other types.
+Different rates of ESL contribution apply across the listed types of policies, with property and house building and/or contents insurance being subject to higher rates than the other types.

 How does an insurance company contribute and charge ESL?